meet-259/Food-Delivery-Dashboard/README.md

 ## Business Problem

-The company wants to understand
+The dashboard aims to answer

 - Why has revenue remained stable?
 - Which customer segments contribute most to maintaining revenue?
 - Are repeat customers helping keep revenue consistent?
+- Which restaurants generate the highest revenue?
 - Which cuisines or restaurants consistently drive sales?

 ## Dataset